 (2) Five of the seats of members of the Assembly of each Province shall be reserved exclusively for women, but this clause shall not be construed as making a woman ineligible for election to any other seat in the Assembly.

-Duration of Provincial Assembly.
-72. (1) Unless it is sooner dissolved, an Assembly of a Province shall continue for a term of five years from-
+72. (1) Unless it is sooner dissolved, an Assembly of a Province shall continue for a term of five years from:

 (a) the declaration of the result of the election of its members; or